 Thursday is the academic day for the entire Department of Obstetrics and Gynecology at CUIMC.
 The day begins with the Morbidity and Mortality Conference (M&M) conference, in which interesting cases from each service are presented by members of the house staff and are followed by lively and thoughtful discussion from the faculty and other members of the department.

 Weekly Grand Rounds follow the M&M Conference and feature presentations from within our faculty, as well as many distinguished visiting guest speakers.
 Each first-year fellow is also required to give one Grand Rounds presentation each year, and these talks are often the highlight of the morning session.
-Second- year fellows are required to present the Family Planning division statistics each year.
+Second- year fellows present the Family Planning division statistics each year.

 Fellow Lecture Series